 You can find out more about the Gladstone Store here.

 Read More: Road Tripping to Port Macquarie Australia

 Birchgrove Park is a park and a sports oval on the waterfront of Sydney Harbour.
 Even on an overcast morning, it was lovely to spend time, sipping our coffee, taking in the views and catching up.

 Fiona was excited to show us this place.
 Dan and Fiona’s mum loved all the same things as they do – food, homewares, antiques.
-She was an amazing cook and also had an eye for decor and art.
-It is a store she would have loved so it was especially nice for me to walk around with the three of them as they reminisced with funny stories about Monica.
+She was a fantastic cook and also had an eye for decor and art.
+It is a store she would have loved, so it was especially nice for me to walk around with the three of them as they reminisced about funny stories about Monica.

-Sadly she passed 10 years ago, but it touches my heart to be included in these adventures and conversations and know that we would have had some shared passions.
+Sadly she passed ten years ago, but it touches my heart to be included in these adventures and conversations and know that we would have had some shared passions.

 Lunatiques was incredible.
 I could spend a day here exploring all they have on offer.
 We laughed over strange items – steam bath!!
 And oohed and aahed over beautiful ones.
-My mind went crazy over the possibilities and I could have easily have filled a truck with new found treasures.
+My mind went crazy with the possibilities, and I could have easily have filled a truck with new found treasures.